TC-FIAP-HOSPITAL/ms-login/README.md

   "state": "BL"
   }
   }
-- Result: Returns the created user object.
+- Result: Returns the created userDomain object.

 ### 2. [USER] Login
 - Endpoint: POST /login
 - Auth: None
-- Description: Logs in as a regular user, returns a JWT as response.
+- Description: Logs in as a regular userDomain, returns a JWT as response.
 - Request:
   {
   "username": "jane",